deriveitCreator/deriveit/README.md

 Versioning is done using "npm version [new-version] --git-tag-version false" Updates follow this format: `[major change].[minor change]`.

+<b>update 27.1:</b>
+- Improved the search function in design 2 home page.
+- Added a search function for all topics.

 <b>update 26.4:</b>
 - Updated sitemap.
 - Added a new subtopic in `number_theory` (`exactly_divides`).